TravisWheelerLab/DIPLOMAT/README.md

 ## About

 DIPLOMAT provides algorithms and tools for performing multi-animal identity preserving tracking on top of single animal and multi animal CNN based tracking packages.
-Currently, it supports running on both single and multi animal DeepLabCut projects, but can be extended to support other tracking packages.
+Currently, it supports running on both DeepLabCut and SLEAP projects.
 Unlike other multi-animal tracking packages, DIPLOMAT's algorithms work directly off confidence maps instead of running peak detection, allowing for more nuanced tracking results compared to other methods.

 |                                                            |                                                  |
 |------------------------------------------------------------|--------------------------------------------------|